kamaradclimber/radio-france-home-assistant/README.md

-⚠️  This integration is in developement, don't expect any feature to be working
+⚠️  This integration is in developement, expect entities to disappear.

 # Radio-France for home-assistant